Do you know a woman who is being abused? A legal rights handbook

 Barbra Schlifer Commemorative Clinic

-This organization offers free legal services in family and immigration law to women in the Greater Toronto Area who experience physical, sexual, or psychological abuse.
+This organization offers free legal services in family and immigration law to women and people who are gender diverse in the Greater Toronto Area who experience physical, sexual, or psychological abuse.
 It also provides counselling and language interpreter services.
-Staff can give general advice and help in criminal law issues.

 Toronto area (accepts collect calls): 416-323-9149